vaginessa/crushr/README.md

   - More unknown bugs
 - Features:
   - Alarm (!)
+  - Complete redesign with MD3
+  - Migration to Kotlin

 ## Contributing
 If you want to contribute to this project, I would suggest you to start from the [TODO](#todo) list first.
 Then you can do whatever comes up to your mind.